How To Answer the AP® United States Government And Politics Free Response Questions (FRQs)

 Practicing AP U.S. Gov FRQs is important before the exam, which is usually scheduled on the first day of every AP testing cycle.
 The more you practice, the more you understand the expectations required to perform well on the FRQs.
 The College Board site has past-released exams that you can use for AP U.S. Gov FRQ practice with scoring guidelines, student samples, and scoring distributions.
 Students who understand how to score according to the scoring guidelines tend to perform better on the FRQ portion of the AP exam.
 To understand how to use the scoring guidelines with your own work, try using them to score a pre-graded student sample, then see if your score matches the one it was actually given.
 If your score does not match, ask your teacher for support with understanding the scoring guidelines better.

 Using an online prep that tests your content knowledge is also a great way to increase your understanding of content and perform better on both sections of the AP Gov exam.
-UWorld’s AP U.S. Gov question bank can help you learn and review materials effortlessly, so you retain more of what you learn!
+UWorld’s AP U.S. Gov course, with the study guide and QBank, can help you learn and review materials effortlessly, so you retain more of what you learn!
 For each question, there is a mini-lesson that provides content you are expected to understand for the AP exam.
 Each question has explanations for the correct answer choice, rationales for the wrong answer choice, and a summary of the most important content you need to remember for the exam.

 Frequently Asked Questions